 The University of New Mexico-Gallup Health Information Technology Program develops life-long learners, becoming an integral part of the healthcare delivery system through demonstrated competence in the practice of Health Information Technology while maintaining cultural sensitivity, and confidentiality for all clients served.

-Students who have completed the Coding Certificate program receive a UNM Coding Certificate, and the training provided in the HIT Coding Certificate program prepares them to sit for the AHIMA CCA exam (Certified Coding Apprentice certification), which certifies individuals for entry-level coding positions at some healthcare facilities (check with each employer on their hiring guidelines).
+UNM-G Coding Certificate: Students who have completed the Coding Certificate program receive a UNM Coding Certificate, and the course content provided in the HIT Coding Certificate program prepares the student to sit for the AHIMA CCA exam (Certified Coding Associate certification), which certifies individuals for entry-level coding positions at some healthcare facilities (check with each employer on their hiring guidelines).
 Further information can be found at: www.ahima.org , then click "Certification".

 Courses in the HIT Associate or HIT Coding program with an asterisk (*) before the course number are considered technical, vocational, occupational, or developmental and may not be transferable to a non-HIM baccalaureate program.
 The CAHIIM website (www.cahiim.org ) lists Baccalaureate four-year HIM programs - please consult this site if you are interested in transferring your Associate HIT coursework into a four-year HIM Baccalaureate program.
 Please consult with your advisor for current transferability information.
 For students transferring from another CAHIIM-accredited HIT Associates program, please contact the HIT Program Office regarding your HIT coursework from another HIT program.